2017 German presidential election: Candidates

 Every member of the Federal Convention (members of the Bundestag and state electors, once they are elected by their respective state parliament) can propose candidates for the presidency.
 It is required that the President be a German citizen and at least 40 years old.
 Every candidate has to declare their consent to running.
 Candidates can be proposed before the Federal Convention and (theoretically) during the Convention before every ballot.
 If the President-elect is a member of a legislature or a government on federal or state level, he has to resign from that office before the start of their term.
 A sitting president is not allowed to run for a third consecutive term.

 Chancellor Angela Merkel originally wanted to nominate Green politician Marianne Birthler, who succeeded Gauck as the Federal Commissioner for the Stasi Records from 2001 to 2011, and as the CDU/CSU and the Greens control a majority in the Federal Convention, Birthler's election would have been secured.
 However, Birthler after some time decided not to run.

 On 14 November 2016 the governing parties CDU/CSU and the Social Democratic Party named the Minister of Foreign Affairs and former Vice Chancellor of Germany Frank-Walter Steinmeier as their consensus candidate.
 Alliance 90/The Greens and the Free Democratic Party endorsed Steinmeier.
-The other parties were considered likely to either endorse Steinmeier or name candidates of their own to express discontent with the consensus candidate.
 In any case Steinmeier was the clear favorite to win the election, because the parties endorsing his candidacy held more than 1000 votes in the Federal Convention.

 Alternative for Germany proposed the former treasurer of Frankfurt Albrecht Glaser, and the Free Voters named the judge and TV celebrity Alexander Hold.
 Both were widely considered to have no real chance of winning the presidency, because their respective parties had few electors in the Federal Convention and it was unlikely that they would receive endorsements from other parties.
 On 20 November 2016 The Left nominated political scientist Christoph Butterwegge.
 Martin Sonneborn, member of the satirical party Die PARTEI and state elector (North Rhine-Westphalia) for the Pirate Party proposed his father, the retired career consultant Engelbert Sonneborn.